 - Are you admitting new residents to the home?

 We are accepting new admissions into our care homes for those people whose care needs can no longer be met at home or in hospital.
-In doing so, the health and wellbeing of current residents remains our top priority, and we have therefore placed strict criteria on any new admissions which include the screening all admissions to ensure that they are not displaying symptoms of Covid-19, have not been in contact with anybody who is confirmed or suspected of having Covid-19 and have tested negative for Covid-19 for a period prior to their planned admission.
+In doing so, the health and wellbeing of current residents remains our top priority, and there are strict criteria on any new admissions which include the screening all admissions to ensure that they are not displaying symptoms of Covid-19, have not been in contact with anybody who is confirmed or suspected of having Covid-19 and have tested negative for Covid-19 for a period prior to their planned admission.

 For further information on new admissions, you can contact your local home directly, or call our central team on 01707 393293.